Seneca-ICTOER/OPS235/docs/A-Labs/lab2.md

 You will continue our use of Bash Shell scripting by first creating a Bash Shell script that will allow the Linux sysadmin to select their created VMs for backup to root's home directory.
 Afterwards you will download, view and run a couple Bash Shell scripts that use the virsh command to start and stop your virtual machines.

-**Please check out these [Bash Shell Tips](/C-ExtraResources/bash-shell-scripting-tips.md) first before continuing with the following steps**
+**Please check out these [Bash Shell Scripting Tips](/C-ExtraResources/bash-shell-scripting-tips.md) first before continuing with the following steps**

 **Perform the following steps:**